automl/pi_is_back/README.md

 # PI is back!
 Switching Acquisition Functions in Bayesian Optimization
-This is the repository for the submission.
+This is the repository for the workshop paper at the Gaussian Process workshop at NeurIPS'22.

 ## Installation
 Create a fresh conda environment.